I ordered a 2 to 3 foot Meyer Lemon tree from Fast Growing Trees. At the time I ordered, Fast Growing Trees offered 7 different sizes for sale.

 2 mature branches with light green leaves was all the foliage on the tree.
 I have a Meyer Lemon tree and the leaves are dark green.
 I'm not sure why they are so light green, unless that just means it is a young tree.
 But, as advertised, the tree did top out in the 2 to 3 foot range.
 In fact, the top leaf came in at 40 inches high.

-We just bought a 2 to 3 foot Meyer Lemon tree from Four Winds Growers, a fast-growing-trees.com competitor.
-The Meyer Lemon tree cost $45, or about $10 less then what was paid for my crooked little Meyer Lemon tree bought at fast-growing-trees.com.
+We just bought a 2 to 3 foot Meyer Lemon tree from Four Winds Growers, a fast-growing-trees.com competitor for citrus trees.
+The Meyer Lemon tree cost $45, or about $10 less then what was paid for the Meyer Lemon tree bought at fast-growing-trees.com.
 The shipping was more but Four Winds Growers is in California, Fast Growing Trees ships from Fort Mill, SC.
 Their fields are literally about 10 miles from my home.
 It makes sense that it would cost more to ship a tree across the country.

 The tree just got delivered.
 We'll post a separate review with pictures unboxing the Meyer Lemon tree from Four Winds Growers but just look at this.